Tuesday, January 26, 2021

 A: The pandemic has taken us all by surprise.
 First, it was a dramatic change that happened very quickly giving no time to prepare for it.
 When such events happen, if we haven’t built a strong foundation on certain strengths, then one will be taken off-guard.
 We have to be prepared all the time, as we do not know when such strengths would come into play.

 Second, about the pandemic, it was a constantly evolving situation.
-During such situations, it is important to be able to understand what is happening now but also keeping an eye on what will happen after this.
+During such situations, it is important to be able to understand what is happening now but also keep an eye on what will happen after this.
 Leadership must be aware of all these not only to address the emergency but also to plan for what is coming ahead.

 Technology was embedded into our processes.
 We had a database of people.
 Professional development of our faculty was also being tracked and made available.
 Agility was the hallmark of our mental framework.
 We had to be agile and adapt to every situation during the pandemic and we are doing it even now.

 Now, agility meant that our faculty needed to become digital superstars.
-We had big cross-functional team creating a model of blended learning.
-To be able to do this, we also needed to keep an eye on what should we teach because environment was quickly changing.
-Sectors like hospitality was closing down, people were losing jobs.
+We had a big cross-functional team creating a model of blended learning.
+To be able to do this, we also needed to keep an eye on what should we teach because the environment was quickly changing.
+Sectors like hospitality were closing down, people were losing jobs.
 But there were other areas that were coming up like healthcare, digital skills, local jobs and rural entrepreneurship, contact-less home delivery services.
 We had to look at sectoral developments to understand shifts in the industry.

 Agility and being forward-looking also involves learning new skills.
 Of course, our faculty had to learn new skills, but with a shift in sectoral focus, we launched a program called Expand your Horizons, where faculty were given an opportunity to learn adjacent sectoral skills.
 We created cross-functional teams.
 We brought in people from partnerships who were talking to customers.
 We had faculty, we had technology team, all of these became a cross-functional team and together we were strategizing what should we do next.

-There are two things that will be needed, one is being agile and quickly adapting to the changes in the next 3 – 4 years and the next thing is there is a constant requirement to innovate and re-think.
+There are two things that will be needed, one is being agile and quickly adapting to the changes in the next 3-4 years and the next thing is there is a constant requirement to innovate and re-think.
 We cannot be rigid with our models.
 When I say forward-looking, there are a couple of things that are going to happen because of the migration.
 Rural jobs are going to be of significance.

-Under the Nano Unicorn Programme with the Government of Odisha, we invite students from ITIs, we give them funds from our donors to actually set-up something.
+Under the Nano Unicorn Programme with the Government of Odisha, we invite students from ITIs, we give them funds from our donors to actually set up something.
 For three years we hold their hand.
 We have created a community of such entrepreneurs.
 Similarly, with the support of our partner Tata Capital, which is supporting an entrepreneurship program, we are linking this entrepreneurship program to the ecosystem of Sahyadri Farms.

 Why agility and forward-looking outlook are critical to scale and sustain skill development